+9https://git.ricketyspace.net/combox/tree/combox/events.py?id=fb7fdd21
-8https://git.ricketyspace.net/combox/tree/combox/crypto.py?id=fb7fdd21 combox.file 10 This is the second largest module in combox.
-It contains utility functions for reading, writing, moving files/directories, hashing files, splitting a file into shards, gluing shards into a file, manipulating directories inside combox and node directories.

-9https://git.ricketyspace.net/combox/tree/combox/events.py?id=fb7fdd21 combox.gui 11 Contains the ComboxConfigDialog class; it is the graphical interface for configuring combox.
+- combox.file 10 This is the second largest module in combox.
+It contains utility functions for reading, writing, moving files/directories, hashing files, splitting a file into shards, gluing shards into a file, manipulating directories inside combox and node directories. - combox.gui 11 Contains the ComboxConfigDialog class; it is the graphical interface for configuring combox.
 The class uses the Tkinter library [22] for spawning graphical elements.
-Other graphical libraries including PyQt [23] were considered, Tkinter was chosen over others due to compatibility with all Unix, Unix-like systems and Microsoft Windows and it is part of the standard python library from python version 3 on wards.

-combox.log 12 All the messages to stdout and stderr are sent through the log_i and log_e functions defined in this module.

-combox.silo 13 Contains the ComboxSilo class which is the canonical interface for combox for managing information about the files in the combox directory.
+Other graphical libraries including PyQt [23] were considered, Tkinter was chosen over others due to compatibility with all Unix, Unix-like systems and Microsoft Windows and it is part of the standard python library from python version 3 on wards. - combox.log 12 All the messages to stdout and stderr are sent through the log_i and log_e functions defined in this module. - combox.silo 13 Contains the ComboxSilo class which is the canonical interface for combox for managing information about the files in the combox directory.
 Internally, the ComboxSilo class uses the pickleDB library [5].

-$\mathbf{combox.version}^{-14}$ This is $\mathit{private}$ module that contains variables that contain the
+$\mathbf{combox.version}$ 14 This is $\mathit{private}$ module that contains variables that contain the